 A multitude of opportunities and activities support the academic program, and promote pride, commitment, partnership and success at Parkinson Centennial.
 Students are invited to participate in Student Council, intramural and extra-mural sports and a variety of clubs.
-Our computer lab supports large or small group instruction.
-Special events and dates, as well as thematic presentations, are projected on our TV monitor in the front foyer.

 120 Lawrence Ave., Orangeville, ON L9W 1S8